-Asian-American and Pacific Islanders (AAPI) own one in 10 American businesses.
+Asian-American, Native Hawaiian and Pacific Islanders (AANHPI) own one in 10 American businesses.
 Highly reliant on self and community, their work ethic produces the highest average small business receipts of any ethnic group.

 Rural small businesses dominate over businesses with 500 employees or more at 42% of the job share market within their population area.
 SCORE resources and free mentoring services can help you overcome business challenges.

 - Asian American & Pacific Islander Entrepreneurs

 - Rural Entrepreneurs